TheWii/immersive-soundscapes/README.md

 # Immersive Soundscapes

-   Immersive Soundscapes is a datapack created for Minecraft 1.15 and above that adds a ton of athmospheric sounds to fulfill the silence that it's Minecraft gameplay.
-It aims to improve your sound experience without causing any visible lag, being easy to install and compatible.
+   Immersive Soundscapes is a data pack created for Minecraft 1.15 and above that adds a ton of athmospheric sounds to fulfill the silence that it's Minecraft gameplay.
+It aims to improve your sound experience without causing any visible lag, being easy to install and compatible with almost any other data pack and Minecraft server.

  ## Installation:
  1. Download the [latest version](https://github.com/TheWii/immersive-sounding/releases/latest);